Aumaidkh/Aumaidkh/README.md

-# Hello there! 👋 I'm Murtaza Khursheed
+# Hello there! 👋 I'm Murtaza Khursheed, Mobile Application Developer.

 ## About Me